MicrosoftDocs/powerquery-docs/powerquery-docs/pivot-columns.md

 ## Pivoting columns that can't be aggregated

-You can pivot columns without aggregating when you're working with columns that can't be aggregated or it is not required for what you're trying to do.
+You can pivot columns without aggregating when you're working with columns that can't be aggregated or it isn't required for what you're trying to do.
 For example, imagine a table, like the following image, that has **Country**, **Position**, and **Product** as fields.

 ![Pivot column no aggregation](images/me-pivot-dont-aggregate-valid-initial.png)